 What is a Business VoIP Phone System?

-A business VoIP phone is a communication service which provides data or calls packets across the internet.
+A business VoIP phone is a communication service that provides data or calls packets across the internet.
 The VoIP technology utilises a digital signal data packet to convert into voice calls, it allows people to make phone calls from a VoIP phone, desktop or laptop to any other device which has internet.

 It is important to understand the technical terms which are used to explain VoIP phone technology, and which will be used in this guide.
-There are two most commonly utilised technical terms which are used to describe the VoIP phone are ‘VoIP PBX’ and ‘IP PBX’.
+There are two most commonly utilised technical terms that are used to describe the VoIP phone are ‘VoIP PBX’ and ‘IP PBX’.
 Both these terms are confused often, but they have different meanings.
 Let’s understand these terminologies.

 VoIP = VoIP stands for Voice over Internet Protocol.
-It is a phone system which handles your connection to your phone service provider. then it directs your phone call control functionality over internet protocol technology.
+It is a phone system that handles your connection to your phone service provider. then it directs your phone call control functionality over internet protocol technology.

 IP = IP stands for Internet Protocol.
 It is a technique of transporting phone call or data packets across your Local Area Network or a Wide Area Network.

 PBX = The PBX stands for Private Branch Exchange.
-It is a communication system which manages your phone and call control functionality, fax machine whilst at the same time maintaining your connection the PSTN.
+It is a communication system that manages your phone and call control functionality, fax machine whilst at the same time maintaining your connection the PSTN.